Tag: Entrepreneurs

 Fulwood’s SMD Group Made its Start in Blackpool

-Currently based in Fullwood, Preston, SMD Textiles Ltd was originally registered in 1987 and has grown from its family-owned roots into a leader in the interior textiles market.
+Currently based in Fullwood, Preston, SMD Textiles Ltd was originally founded and registered by Salvador Monllor Domenech in 1987.
+The company has grown from its family-owned roots into a leader in the interior textiles market.
 They have made their mark as one of the UK’s leading premium interior fabric brands.
-Now referred to as SMD Group, it has launched the iLiv brand in 2013, which specialises in coordinating fabric to make it easier than ever for customers to create beautiful interiors.
-Various collections have been launched under the iLiv brand, including Fjord, Palladio, Piazza, Adara, Charlton, Elements, In Bloom, Shabby Chic, and themed children’s ranges.
-In addition to… Read more »
+Now referred to as SMD Group, it launched the iLiv brand in 2013, which specialises in coordinating fabric to make it easier than ever for customers to create beautiful interiors.
+Various collections have been launched under the iLiv brand, including Fjord, Palladio, Piazza, Adara, Charlton, Elements, In Bloom, Shabby Chic,…

 Steve Williams Sets up Force Technology